Skip to main content

 To test an SSH connection from your local machine to Jean Zay via this certificate, you must:

-1. copy to your local machine (the one from which you want to reach Jean Zay) the certificate in zip format previously generated on Jean Zay:
+1. Copy to your local machine (the one from which you want to reach Jean Zay) the certificate in zip format previously generated on Jean Zay:

 scp login_idris@jean-zay.idris.fr:~/interactive_certif.zip ./. login_idris@jean-zay.idris.fr s password:interactive_certif.zip 100% ...